rickvug/site_bookmarks/README.txt

 * Flag Page 2.1 or higher is required due to a previous compatibility issue and the required Views integration.
 See http://drupal.org/node/1017484 and http://drupal.org/node/1022818.
+* Flag Note 2.x-dev 2011-01-24 or later is required due to export issues (see #1029918) and other changes.
 * There is a known issue with flag removal not removing the attached note.
 See http://drupal.org/node/1029646 for the issue and patch.
 * Anonymous bookmarking requires a patch to Flag Page found at http://drupal.org/node/1033886.
-* Flag Note patch at http://drupal.org/node/1023204 recommended to see all available token replacement options.
 * Views 3.
 Views 2.x support is planned.

 AUTHORS: